dymmond/esmerald/docs/en/docs/contrib/mail.md

 # Mail

-The `esmerald.contrib.mail` module provides a **powerful, async-native email system** built for modern applications.
+The `ravyn.contrib.mail` module provides a **powerful, async-native email system** built for modern applications.

 It’s designed to be lightweight yet as powerful as other’s email framework — but without blocking your event loop.

-Esmerald leverages the [Lilya mail system](https://www.lilya.dev/contrib/mail/) and applied **it's own dependency injection but the rest, you can even see in the Lilya documentation**.
+Ravyn leverages the [Lilya mail system](https://www.lilya.dev/contrib/mail/) and applied **it's own dependency injection but the rest, you can even see in the Lilya documentation**.

 ## What is the Mail System?

-The mail system in Esmerald is a **pluggable email sending framework**.
+The mail system in Ravyn is a **pluggable email sending framework**.
 It abstracts common tasks like:

 * Composing messages with **text, HTML, attachments, headers**.